LordAmit/Brightness/README.md

 ## I have more than two monitors, and this program only shows two.
 What's happening?

-In a word, jealousy.
-Yes, because I never had more than two monitors simultaneously, I decided to give support for up to two monitors only.
+In a word, *jealousy*.
+Because I never had more than two monitors simultaneously, I decided to give support for up to two monitors only.
 So no, it can not support your third (or fourth, or fifth...) monitor.

 # Misc.